isocpp/CppCoreGuidelines/CppCoreGuidelines.md

     auto a = area(height, 2);   // if the input is -2 a becomes 4294967292

 Remember that `-1` when assigned to an `unsigned int` becomes the largest `unsigned int`.
-Also, since unsigned arithmetic is modulo arithmetic the multiplication didn't overflow, it wrapped around.
+Also, since unsigned arithmetic is modular arithmetic the multiplication didn't overflow, it wrapped around.

 ##### Example